Table of Contents

 Reviewed by Dr. Brindusa Vanta, MD

-Most people get premium-free Part A, meaning there’s no cost to the beneficiary.
-Those who didn’t qualify for free premiums in 2022 paid $274 or $499 monthly, based on how long the beneficiary or their spouse worked and paid Medicare taxes.
-The Part B monthly premium in 2022 starts at $170.10.
+In most cases, people receive Part A coverage at no cost to the beneficiary, but they have a percentage copay depending on the length of stay.
+Those who don’t qualify for free coverage pay either $278 or $506 monthly for Part A based on how long they or their spouse worked and paid Medicare taxes.
+The Part B monthly premium in 2023 starts at $164.90 monthly.

 Options for Medicare Coverage in Arizona